rebasing-xyz/rebot/rebot-telegram-api/rebot-telegram-api-objects/README.md

 # ReBot Telegram API Objects

-Provides all the needed POJOs for serialization/deserialization of JSON contents needed for communicating with Telegram API.
+Provides all the needed Domain API objects for serialization/deserialization of JSON contents needed for communicating with Telegram API.

 ### Did you find a bug or do you have a suggestion?